Stop spirals before they start.

 Always think in terms of quantifying.
 Anyone can say “excelled at last job” but “successfully hit sales quotas 100% of the time and exceeded goals by 20% in the last 6 months” is much more powerful.
 Remember, you can even do this if your position doesn’t involve numbers.

-* Jiu-Jitsu has its roots in the Japanese system of defeating a stronger opponent by using their own strength against them.
+Continue reading “Resume out of date?
+How to avoid the rejection pile!”* Jiu-Jitsu has its roots in the Japanese system of defeating a stronger opponent by using their own strength against them.

 Operators of Fourth Generation ATS systems have largely succeeded in convincing employers that job applicants can be accurately and more thoroughly evaluated by using Artificial Intelligence for deep resume and social analysis, all made possible because of the new transparency.